Categorizing your Workflows with Workflow Tags

 4. Enter a tag, or pick from a list of existing tags:

-5. Click Update All Settings to save.
+5. Click Apply Settings to save.

-Locating Trees by Tag
+Locating Workflows by Tag

-Authors: Filter by Tag in the My Trees Tool
+Authors: Filter by Tag in My Workflows

 mceclip0.png

-Authors: Use Tree Search
+Authors: Use Workflow Search

 The two macros you can insert into the content area are: